seetest-io/seetest-networktunnel/README.md

 This Project demonstrates how an Automated test which uses Local Application can be tested against seetest cloud using Network Tunnelling.

 Following steps explains what this Test suite does.

-Prerequisite: This needs the Seetest Network Tunnel to be downloaded from seetest cloud.
-              A video is attached in Step 3 for the same.

 1. This test packages an Embedded Hello World Web Server and starts it on the IP/PORT configured in properties file.
-2. Runs the Network Tunnel executable so that so that Tunneling is established
+2. Runs the Network Tunnel executable so that tunneling to the seetest cloud is established.
 3. A browser instance is then loaded in a chosen device in seetest cloud which contacts local machine's webserver from cloud.
 4. Operations/Asserts are performed on the Simple Hello World Application.